A Timeline of Vermeer's Life - 1641-1652

 Salvator Rosa

-Dec 9, Anthony "Antoon" van Dyck ( b.
-1599), dies.
-Van Dyck's extraordinary talent was recognized immediately by Rubens where he served his brief apprenticeship Although Van Dyck painted religious scenes, he was and still is justly appreciated for his extremely refined portraits.
-Flemish.
+Dec.
+9, Anthony "Antoon" van Dyck, dies.
+Van Dyck's extraordinary talent is recognized immediately by Rubens where he serves his brief apprenticeship.
+Although he paints religious scenes, he was and still is justly appreciated for his extremely refined portraits.

 Nicolas Poussin, returning to Rome after two years in Paris, works mainly for a group of middle-class patrons.